dstroy0/InputHandler/README.md

 # InputHandler

 Arduino user input handler:
 Executes arbitrary functions by matching user input command strings.
 Feature rich, low memory use.
-Each CommandConstructor uses 8 bytes of RAM.
+Each CommandConstructor uses just 6 bytes of RAM (avr).

 Check out the examples for different use cases.
 You can use this library to build a remote cli for your equipment.